sar-valliappan/Assist/README.md

 3. It finds the target course and extracts prerequisite groups.

 4. Prerequisite groups are combined according to the group-level conjunctions (AND / OR).

+## Future Enhancements

+1. Add a link to that class's course schedule to verify if it is being offered.

+2. Add filtering for online versus in-person classes.

+3. Add filtering for specific cities and regions.